 It is also clear that the Frankish leaders attacked when Roman troops were employed somewhere else.
 (Nothing had changed since the Batavian Revolt.)
 When Constantine was occupied with Maximian in the south, in 310, there was a minor Frankish crisis,note[Panegyrici Latini VI(7).21.2-3; cf. Lactantius.
 Death of the persecutors 29.3.] which was solved when Constantine was already on his way back to the north (and saw the celestial sign that made him famousnote[Panegyrici Latini VI(7).21.3-6.]).

-In 312, when Constantine was in Italy, fighting against Maximian’s son Maxentius (culminating in the battle of the Milvian Bridge), another group of Franks attacked, but Constantine restored order and executed the POWs in the amphitheater of Trier.
+In 312, when Constantine was in Italy, fighting against Maximian’s son Maxentius (culminating in the battle of the Milvian Bridge), another group of Franks attacked, but Constantine restored order.
 After this, the Rhine frontier appears to have stabilized, although we learn about a campaign conducted by Constantine’s son Crispus in c.319.note[ Panegyrici Latini IV(10).17.2.]